-- Vineyard retail, construction, and hospitality jobs have consistently accounted for 54% of all reported employment.
-(See Figure 9.)
-Note that employment statistics from State sources do not include sole proprietors, which is estimated at 3,278 for Dukes County according to Census Bureau's Non-Employer statistics). - Since 1985, construction consistently represented 8-9% of total employment. - In 2008, educational and public administration jobs accounted for 15% of employment. - As the Vineyard's "baby boom" population surge reaches retirement age in the coming decades, the
+- Vineyard retail and services jobs (health care, landscapers, lodging, etc.) have consistently accounted for 54% of all reported employment.
+(See Figure 9.
+Note that employment statistics from State sources do not include sole proprietors, which is estimated at 3,400 for Dukes County according to Census Bureau's Non-Employer statistics). - Since 1985, construction consistently - represented 8-9% of total employment. - In 2008, educational and public administration jobs accounted for 15% of employment. - As the Vineyard's "baby boom" population surge reaches retirement age in the coming decades, the demand for health care and social services will grow, increasing employment needs in those sectors. - Seasonality is also evident in the employment patterns (see Figures 10 and 11).